 A Brief Explanation of pH

 For those of you unfamiliar with pH, it’s a measure of acidity (or lack thereof).
 The range runs from 0 (acidic) to 14 (alkaline).
 A pH of 7 is neutral, neither acid or alkaline.
-The pH for the human scalp and hair range between 4 and 5.5 which is slightly acidic.
+The pH of the human scalp and hair range between 4 and 5.5 which is slightly acidic.
 Many of the shampoos on the market have a pH range between 6.0 and 9 which is alkaline.

-Because the pH of shampoos are so high, it’s recommended to follow the shampoo with a conditioner.
+Because the pH of shampoos is so high, it’s recommended to follow the shampoo with a conditioner.
 Conditioners have a lower pH and thus attempts to balance out the hair/scalp environment to neutralize the potential damage that alkalized shampoos may cause.
 Conditioners also moisturize and do a host of other things, but for my purposes here, I’ll concentrate on pH properties only.

 Alkalized Shampoos and 4C Hair

 If you have naturally kinky, coily hair such as mine, you know how difficult it is to keep it moisturized.
 Washing hair with a harsh alkalized shampoo strips the hair of whatever natural oils it has and leaves the hair dry and brittle.
 The purpose of shampooing hair is to clean it, not strip it.
 We’ve become so accustomed to seeing a billowing lather of suds on our hair when we shampoo and anything less is considered unacceptable.
 Think about it.
-If wash your hair when it is very dirty and you don’t get many suds with the first lathering, you then continue to rinse and lather until you get the acceptable amount of suds.
+If you wash your hair when it is very dirty and you don’t get many suds with the first lathering, you then continue to rinse and lather until you get the acceptable amount of suds.

 Since learning more about pH, hair and shampoos I’ve altered my “must have lather” philosophy.
 Now when I see a lather of suds on kinky hair I think, “OMG!
 It’s stripping the precious few oils out of that beautiful kinky hair.”